≥

 (integer): The first integer value to compare.
 Default value is 0.b

 (integer): The second integer value to compare.
-Default value is 0.
+Default value is 0.result

 node is useful when you need to compare two integer values and determine if the first value is greater than or equal to the second value.
 This can be helpful in various scenarios, such as: